PrathamUttekar/Simple-Task-List/README.md

 - List Tasks: View all your tasks in an organized manner.
 - Prioritize Tasks: Automatically prioritize tasks based on importance and deadlines.
 - Task Recommendations: Receive personalized task suggestions using machine learning algorithms.
+- Task Filtering: Filter tasks by priority, deadline, or category for efficient task management.

 ## Technologies Used